draphyz/DDD/README.md

 **Model**

-The model considered reflects the life cycle of a medical prescription and, in particular, of a pharmaceutical prescription.
+The model considered is a simplified model reflecting the life cycle of a medical prescription and, in particular, of a pharmaceutical prescription.
 This life cycle can be summarized by the following diagram.

 ![Alt Prescription Lifecycle](https://github.com/draphyz/DDD/blob/entityframework/Doc/PrescriptionLifecycle.png)